civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 45.171

-If an individual **or third party** makes a complaint under subsection 33(1) of the `Public Complaints and Review Commission Act` in respect of any conduct by a member that is also an alleged contravention of a provision of the Code of Conduct, the individual **or third party, as the case may be**, and the Commission are to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.
+If an individual or third party makes a complaint under subsection 33(1) of the `Public Complaints and Review Commission Act` in respect of any conduct by a member that is also an alleged contravention of a provision of the Code of Conduct, the individual or third party, as the case may be, and the Commission are to be notified, as soon as feasible after a final decision is made under this Part in respect of the alleged contravention or the time for appealing any decision under this Part has expired, of the decision and what conduct measures, if any, have been imposed against the member.

 ### Section 45.172